grafana/grafana-llm-app/src/README.md

-# Grafana LLM app (experimental)
+# Grafana LLM app (public preview)

-This is a Grafana application plugin which centralizes access to LLMs across Grafana.
+This Grafana application plugin centralizes access to LLMs across Grafana.

 It is responsible for: